Inflectra/spira-documentation/docs/TaraVault_User_Manual/Provisioning Projects & Users.md

-The system will then populate the 'Client Connection' section with the URL that you need to use to connect to this TaraVault project from your Subversion or Git client (this is described in more detail in sections 4 and 5 respectively).
+The system will then populate the 'Client Connection' section with the URL that you need to use to connect to this TaraVault project from your Subversion or Git client (this is described in more detail in the following pages).
 In addition, it will display a list of users that are enabled for this project.

 ## Managing Users